Calcium Supplements May Raise Heart Attack Risk: Study

 The research contradicts previous studies that suggest calcium supplements help prevent heart attacks or stroke, said the authors.
 However, calcium from natural sources may help reduce the risk, they added.

-“While a moderately high intake of calcium from diet may go along with a lower risk of heart attack, this is not true for supplementary calcium intake,” said lead author Sabine Rohrmann, PhD, assistant professor of chronic disease epidemiology at the University of Zurich in Switzerland.
+“While a moderately high intake of calcium from the diet may go along with a lower risk of heart attack, this is not true for supplementary calcium intake,” said lead author Sabine Rohrmann, PhD, assistant professor of chronic disease epidemiology at the University of Zurich in Switzerland.

 Those who want to increase calcium intake should consume food rich in calcium instead of relying on calcium supplements, Rohrmann suggested.